Kyrie (song): Background and writing

-The video was directed by Nick Morris, and features the band in performance mixed with footage taken at the tail end of their Autumn 1985 tour with Tina Turner.
+The video was directed by Nick Morris, and shows the band in performance mixed with footage taken at the tail end of their Autumn 1985 tour with Tina Turner.

 "Kyrie" was used in the hit U.S. TV series Miami Vice during season two, episode fourteen "One-Way Ticket".

 It was also used in the Netflix series' GLOW as well as the ABC sitcom The Goldbergs.
 The U.S. 7" single can be found pressed on transparent purple vinyl or polystyrene, depending on where it was manufactured.

 Reception

-Cash Box said it's a "booming track which...features top musicianship and a soaring chorus hook."
+Cash Box said it's a "booming track which ... features top musicianship and a soaring chorus hook."